basho/basho_docs/source/riak/references/Configuration-Files.md

 This setting is especially useful for allowing Riak to use external modules during MapReduce queries.

+ * **delete_mode** Specifies behavior for the window of time between Riak identifying an object for deletion and actual deletion of the object.
+There are three modes of operation: *delay* (in milliseconds), *immediate*, and *keep*.
+Delay of 3 seconds is the default mode.
+Setting delete_mode to immediate removes the tombstone for the object when the delete request is received.
+Setting delete_mode to keep disables tombstone removal altogether.

  * **mapred_name**
 The base of the path in the URL exposing MapReduce via HTTP. (default: "mapred")